odin-lang/odin-lang.org/content/docs/overview.md

 }
 ```

 You can run this test using `odin test tests/`.
-Any tests in the given directory that are annotated with `@test` will be run.
+Any procedures in the given directory that are annotated with `@test` will be run.
 You can also run a single test file using `odin test tests/test_code.odin -file`.

 You may also use the [`_test` file suffix](#file-suffixes) to only include a file in the build when testing. e.g: `foo_test.odin`.
 Just like other file suffixes, this means that the file will only be analyzed when you are running `odin test`.

-If you'd like to refer to good example tests, see [Odin/tests](https://github.com/odin-lang/Odin/tree/master/tests) and [ols/tests](https://github.com/DanielGavin/ols/tree/master/tests).
+If you'd like to refer to good example tests, see [Odin/tests](https://github.com/odin-lang/Odin/tree/master/tests).
+The [unofficial language server](https://github.com/DanielGavin/ols/tree/master/tests) also has tests which could be could be worth a look.

 ### Advanced idioms